 This lively fishing port on Portugal's sunny southern coast, the Algarve, is good for shopping – leather goods, handmade copper items, and beautiful painted porcelain are treasured finds.
 Or simply sit in the sun of one of Portimao's outdoor cafes and enjoy an excellent lunch of fresh sardines (a local specialty) grilled quayside, washed down with superb local red wine.

 The Arade provides the sea access to the ancient city of Silves which was the capital of the Algarve during the Moorish occupation.
-It was called Porcimunt during this period but was recognised as a town in 1504 and renamed Vila Nova de Portimao and ruled by the Castelo Branco family until the seventeenth century.
+It was called Porcimunt during this period but was recognized as a town in 1504 and renamed Vila Nova de Portimao and ruled by the Castelo Branco family until the seventeenth century.

 The town church of Our Lady of Conception sits on a hilltop and dates from 1476 but underwent many changes from 1717 onwards.
 It has three naves and an impressive altar with carved and gilded baroque decoration.